AdaCore/learn/intro_to_ada.rst

 Even though we started with the for loop, for familiarity, the purest, nakedest form of loop in Ada is the bare loop.
 In some sense, every other loop kind builds up on this one.

+.. gusthoff: "nakedest" form?!
+It sounds funny, but I'd rather avoid this kind of language here...

 .. code-block:: ada